mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 ([link to the project](https://mauriciopoppe.github.io/PojoViz/public/vulcanize.html#readme)).
 - [Participate in Coding Contests](https://www.youtube.com/watch?v=ueNT-w7Oluw), I solved thousands of problems over the years; my solutions are in [this repo](https://github.com/mauriciopoppe/competitive-programming).
-- Google has this website called https://foobar.withgoogle.com/.
-Learn about it [here](https://medium.com/plutonic-services/things-you-should-know-about-google-foobar-invitation-703a535bf30f).
+- Google has this website called https://foobar.withgoogle.com/ (learn about it [here](https://medium.com/plutonic-services/things-you-should-know-about-google-foobar-invitation-703a535bf30f)).
-When I was reading about web performance, I saw a pink button somewhere inside the [Web Fundamentals Rendering Performance Guides](https://developers.google.com/web/fundamentals/performance/rendering) which led me to the foobar site, I solved 3 problems in python and got an interview invitation, and then I solved the remaining 2 and got more invitations to give to friends.
+When I was reading about web performance, I saw a pink button somewhere inside the [Web Fundamentals Rendering Performance Guides](https://developers.google.com/web/fundamentals/performance/rendering) which led me to the foobar site, I solved 3 problems in python and got an interview invitation and then I solved the remaining 2 and got more invitations to give to friends.
 - If you are working full-time, look for opportunities to work on challenging problems and show leadership, **take the chance, no pain, no gain**.
 - Make sure your resume shines and aim for a 1-page resume, [here's the CV I used for this round (with my details removed)](https://www.overleaf.com/read/fvdmbqtskgsw).